Embers of Care.

 Fred and Delilah

-This artwork captures the intertwined journeys of Fred and Delilah, two migrant healthcare workers whose experiences reflect shared themes of adaptation, support, and resilience.
+This artwork tells the journeys of Fred and Delilah, two migrant nurses whose experiences reflect adaptation, support, and resilience.

 -